algolia/algoliasearch-client-swift/doc/offline-mode.md

     client = OfflineClient(appID: "YOUR_APP_ID", apiKey: "YOUR_API_KEY")
     ```

-4. (Optional) Choose the directory under which local indices will be stored:
+4. *(Optional)* Choose the directory under which local indices will be stored:

     ```swift
-    client.rootDataDir = TODO
+    client.rootDataDir = NSSearchPathForDirectoriesInDomains(.ApplicationSupportDirectory, .UserDomainMask, true).first! + "/my-indices"
     ```

-    By default, TODO.
+    By default, indices are stored under an `algolia` subdirectory of the `Application Support` directory.

-    *Warning: although using the cache directory may be tempting, we advise you against doing so.
-There is no guarantee that all files will be deleted together, and a partial delete could leave an index in an inconsistent state.*
+    **Warning:** Although using the cache directory may be tempting, we advise you against doing so.
+There is no guarantee that all files will be deleted together, and a partial delete could leave an index in an inconsistent state.

+    **Note:** The directory chosen for index storage is automatically excluded from iCloud/iTunes backup.

 5. **Enable offline mode**: